List of One-Punch Man characters: Beaut

 Beaut (ビュート, Byūtī), also known by his hero name Handsome Kamen Amai Mask (イケメン仮面アマイマスク/アマイマスク, Ikemen Kamen Amai Masuku/Amaimasuku) and formerly known as Secret Mask (シークレット仮面/秘密のマスク, Shīkuretto Kamen/Himitsu no masuku) is a monster hero with both shape shifting, hardening and regenerative abilities, most specifically making his face to be as thick as harder materials that can be broken without bleeding.
 He first appeared as his Sweet Mask form where he is a model, singer, and actor, having becoming a top superhero by popularity for over 28 weeks.
 He acquired his power during his last day as a costumed Secret Mask.
 However, as his power starting to consumed by his power, Beaut becomes very narcissistic, having a philosophy that heroes should be "tough, strong, and beautiful as well as be able to promptly and splendidly eradicate evil".
 This result him to end up choosing to remain at A-Class, rank 1, to prevent other A-Class members from applying to be S-Class without his blessing as mentioned by Hellish Blizzard when she mentions how Atomic Samurai's disciples can't join their master in S-Class.
 He is also part of the promotion process for any rank 1 heroes who want to advance to the next class, although he mostly cares about those entering A-class or above.

 Despite his charismatic exterior, he has a strong hatred for anything deemed evil (including those whom he consider its accomplice), and is rather merciless, executing Boros's captured subordinates on the crash-landed alien ship, even planning to kill the brainwashed victims, leading to Atomic Samurai's disciple to become suspicious of Beaut's dark secrets..

 Until when his eye stabbed on one of the Monster Association members, Beaut realize that his secret will become public at some point, and decide to find Saitama before it happen.

 At one point in his life, Amai Mask was saved by Blast as Amai Mask considered him his idol.

-After a heart to heart discussion with Saitama, ahead of Neo Heroes' rises, Beaut comes in term with true form and his power, and restarting his heroic career in a fresh start, and let some heroes he belittled previously to settle and satisfy their grudges towards him.
-Thankfully, some heroes other than Saitama, such as Tanktop Master and Metal Bat forgives him after learning his personal struggle with his inner demon, but still proven himself on wanting to do heroism.
+Following a conversation with Saitama prior to the emergence of the Neo Heroes, Beaut comes to terms with his true form and abilities.
+He restarts his hero career and allows the heroes he had previously disparaged to air their grievances against him.
+Several heroes, including Tanktop Master and Metal Bat, forgive him after learning about his struggles with his monstrous nature and recognizing his continued commitment to heroism.

 Amai Mask is voiced by Mamoru Miyano in the original Japanese version and by Ben Lepley in the English dub.